Creating a card with a layered template

 Open the PSD file

 The first step, once you have downloaded and unzipped the files, is to open it.
 Even though PSD is a Photoshop format, PaintShop Pro can open it too.
-All the templates in the 12 Cards for Christmas are in that format and only include basic layer types so you won't get any warning when you open them.
+All the templates in the 12 Cards for Christmas are in that format.
+They only include basic layer types so you won't get any warning when you open them.
 Since you will probably want to use that template more than once, Duplicate it with Shift-D. You can close the original if you want.

 Create-a-card